Bajaj Avenger 160 ABS Street is now available in Nepal.

 Compared to the Avenger Cruise model, the Street model is more city-focused featuring modern yet sporty design.

 Starting on the front, the Avenger 160 comes with pretty familiar elements.
-Again, we have already seen this design before, sharing uncanny resemblance with the 2018 Bajaj Avenger 180.
+Again, we have already seen this design before, sharing an uncanny resemblance with the 2018 Bajaj Avenger 180.

 On the front, it gets a single-piece street-control handlebar, blacked-out visor, LED DRLs, and black suspension cover.